Air Force Jobs In Demand: When Careers Are on the Stressed List

 The Air Force has a goal of trying to achieve a "stress level" of 1.2 or less for each Air Force Specialty Code.

 Air Force Jobs in Demand, or Not?

-Even if a job has a high-stress code, meaning it's considered undermanned, that does not necessarily mean the job has openings for new recruits (although a job's presence on the list also could indicate a need for new recruits).
+Even if a job has a high-stress code, meaning it's considered undermanned, that does not necessarily mean the job has openings for recruits (although a job's presence on the list also could indicate a need for recruits).

 Even if the "stress" is caused (or partially caused) by a shortage of personnel in the first-termer ranks, available training seats can come into play.
 For example, Air Force technical schools can train only a limited number of students at any given time, and all the projected "training slots" may already be filled by people already in the Delayed Enlistment Program (DEP), or already in the Air Force, but awaiting a training slot.

 Increasing the number of training slots available at the recruiting centers is generally not a viable option.
 Adding more slots means adding more resources.
 More instructors must be added (thereby removing experienced NCOs from the "field"), dormitory space would need to be added, more support personnel (finance, administration, and personnel), would need to be increased, and dining halls expanded.